-In a recent presentation in New Bern to the North Carolina City and County Communicators (NC3C), an organization of 150 communications professionals, she outlined ways they could, individually and collectively, work to thwart the threat of news deserts in their communities.
+In a presentation in New Bern to the North Carolina City and County Communicators (NC3C), an organization of 150 communications professionals, she outlined ways they could, individually and collectively, work to thwart the threat of news deserts in their communities.

 Many communities that have lost newspapers are rural and impoverished.
 However, affluent and well-educated communities in urban areas are also losing their papers.
 Chapel Hill, home of the University of North Carolina, lost its century-old paper last year.
 It and nine other sister suburban newspapers owned by McClatchy, publisher of Raleigh’s News & Observer, were converted into weekly advertising publications, distributed free to all households in the community.
 This left the UNC student newspaper, The Daily Tar Heel, as Chapel Hill’s only local newspaper.